Company

 How do you control the amount of flow that is distributed to each process train?

-The flow to the unit will be sent to a splitter box which will divide the flow equally between the two process trains.
+For OxyFILM, the flow to the unit may be sent to a splitter box which will divide the flow equally between the installed process trains.

 Performance